SimplesJohn/IA_Embarquee_Projet_Etudiant/README.md

 The physical deployment was a massive success.
 Running the test dataset through the physical microcontroller yielded an **Exact Match Accuracy of 96.00%**, perfectly mirroring our software-side simulations.
 This proves that the quantization and C-code translation introduced zero mathematical degradation.

 ## 6. Conclusion & Future Work

+This project successfully demonstrates the viability of deploying Deep Neural Networks on heavily constrained Edge devices for industrial predictive maintenance.
+By prioritizing strict data preprocessing and strategic oversampling over complex architectures, we developed a highly sensitive model (0.3 decision threshold) capable of detecting critical machine failures using an ultra-lightweight 837-parameter footprint.

+The seamless deployment onto the STM32L4R9 microcontroller, validated by a 96.00% accuracy in Hardware-in-the-Loop testing, proves that advanced AI can operate effectively at the extreme edge.
+This approach drastically reduces the need for constant cloud connectivity, saving bandwidth, reducing latency, and enhancing data privacy on the factory floor.

+**Future Work:**
+* **Live Sensor Integration:** Transitioning from static UART dataset injection to reading live dynamic data from physical sensors (e.g., I2C/SPI industrial accelerometers and temperature probes) connected directly to the STM32.
+* **RTOS Implementation:** Wrapping the `ai_run()` inference engine within a FreeRTOS task to allow for concurrent sensor sampling and asynchronous cloud communication without blocking the main CPU loop.
+* **On-Device Adaptation:** Exploring lightweight federated learning concepts to allow the model to slightly adapt to the specific wear-and-tear patterns of individual machines over time.